 Take it one week at a time, any time spent embracing sobriety is all worth your while.
-Hardwire the concept into your brain, treat it as a personal self-medicated practice and remember why you quit in the first place.
+Hardwire the concept into your brain, treat it as a personal self-medicated practice, and remember why you quit in the first place.

-Early Sobriety Requires Finding your balance
+Early Sobriety Requires Finding Your Balance

 People in early sobriety might process their early recovery differently based on their experience, drug abuse, alcohol consumption patterns, etc. But one thing that’s constant irrespective is finding a balance.
 You might not see the importance immediately, but addictions cause you to behave differently and get used to the chaos and drama in your life.

 This is why creating a self-guideline for what’s important and what’s not can be helpful in the long term.
 Find out how you define the new normal, and create a lifestyle that encourages a better way of living.
-Sobriety demands that you find a balance in every aspect of your life, from religion, public dealing, family matters, to career decisions.
+Sobriety demands that you find a balance in every aspect of your life, from religion, public dealing, and family matters, to career decisions.

-Notice the Acute withdrawal symptoms
+Notice the Acute Withdrawal symptoms

 Understand that these symptoms are just signs of your body overcoming the substance or alcohol addiction, and it is a normal phase that you must go through.
 Luckily, all the symptoms can go away after a couple of weeks, but in some cases, they might take months.
 It is best to stay focused on living a sober life.